 Definition 3.8 (Signed colexicographic order).
-Let s and t be distinct semistandard signed tableau of the same shape.
+Let s and t be distinct semi-standard signed tableaux of the same shape.
 We set s < t if and only if either

-- (i) $\operatorname{sgn}(s) = -1$ and $\operatorname{sgn}(t) = 1$ or - (ii) $\operatorname{sgn}(s) = \operatorname{sgn}(t)$ and considering the largest entry, m say, that appears in a different position in s and t, in the rightmost column in which the multiplicity of m differs between s and t, the multiplicity is less in s than in t.
+- (i) sgn(s) = -1 and sgn(t) = 1 or - (ii) $\operatorname{sgn}(s) = \operatorname{sgn}(t)$ and considering the largest entry, m say, that appears in a different position in s and t, in the rightmost column in which the multiplicity of m differs between s and t, the multiplicity is less in s than in t.